daviskia/ada-project-deep-penguin/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

+A first step would be to combine the different dataset.

+Second step would be essentially do all kind of graphs that could answer to upper questions : plotting the number of bikes used in funtion of year, time of day, station, uses duration.

+For a better visualisation of the uses of the bikes, we could draw multiple Montreal map containing the informations of public transportation, main bikes road and bixi main axis.

+Third step is answering to the questions.
+Was our hypothesis correct ?
+Do we see something unexpected ?
+Some dataset could be added to try to answer to other interesting questions coming, then repeat step 2 and 3 until we are satisfied.

+To end, we should propose what could be added to/removed from this system to improve it, and what are the consequences we expect from our changes.
+Would it also improve significantly social good ?

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.